vvs31415/rust-interop/book/src/c/calling-from-c.md

     // --snip--
 ```

-We also need to amend our CMake configuration to link to the Rust library.
+We amust also amend our CMake configuration to link to the Rust library.
 Add the
 following lines to the bottom of the file:

 Filename: CMakeLists.txt